Irritable bowel syndrome info by Ray Sahelian, M.D. health food and healing information

 Patients with irritable bowel syndrome are at increased

-alternatives have had promising results, but none are proven.
+alternatives have had promising results, but research in this area is

-Thus far, research suggests that certain nutrients may be beneficial in
+Thus far, certain clinical trials suggests that some nutrients may be beneficial in

 reducing symptoms of irritable bowel syndrome in certain individuals.
 These nutrients include